-- 1. The auditor must verify that the calculation of eligible labour expenditures conforms to the definitions as presented in sections 7.5(1) to 7.5(2) of the Income Tax Act. - 2.
-For corporations, where the claim is for more than 65% of service fees charged as labour, the auditor must specifically verify that expenses claimed do not exceed the actual salaries of the individuals for that period.
-The auditor does not have to verify proof of payment to owners of wholly owned corporations. - 3.
-The auditor must confirm that all labour expenses being claimed have been: - i. incurred between the "Commencement of Production" and the delivery date as these dates have been reported; and - ii. paid within 60 days of the corporation's year-end. - 4.
-If eligible labour expenses remain unpaid at 60 days after year-end, these expenses should be noted as per the format provided in both Form B (Cost-of-Salaries) and Form B(1) to the application.
-If no labour expenses remain unpaid, the statement must include a note to that effect.
+- 1. The auditor must verify that the calculation of eligible expenditures conforms to the definitions as presented in sections 7.5(1) to 7.5(4) of the Income Tax Act. - 2.
+The auditor must confirm that all expenses being claimed have been: - i. incurred between the "Commencement of Production" and the delivery date as these dates have been reported; and - ii. paid within 60 days of the corporation's year-end. - 3.
+If eligible expenses remain unpaid at 60 days after year-end, these expenses should be noted as per the format provided in both Form B (Cost-of-Production Credit) and Form B(1) to the application.
+If no expenses remain unpaid, the statement must include a note to that effect.